speedb-io/python-speedb/README.rst

-python-rocksdb
+python-speedb
 ==============

-Python bindings for RocksDB.
+Python bindings for Speedb

 See https://rocksdb-tina.readthedocs.io/ for a more comprehensive install and usage description.